 - Decrease your total costs

-Let’s deep dive into how you can do that for your restaurant.
+Let's deep dive into how you can do that for your restaurant.
+But first, let's take a look at average restaurant profit margin types.

-Increase restaurant revenue
+Increasing restaurant revenue

 1. Train staff regularly